oracle/weblogic-toolkit-ui/documentation/staging/1.2/content/navigate/model.md

 Tooling documentation.

 ### Design View
-In the current release, the `Design View` is empty.
-Our intention is to eventually provide a WebLogic console-like set of pages that will make it easier to create or edit a model using an interface more familiar to WebLogic administrators and developers.
+The `Design View` is provided through integration with the [WebLogic Remote Console](https://github.com/oracle/weblogic-remote-console/releases).
+For version details, see [Prerequisites]({{< relref "/setup/prerequisites.md" >}}).

+Upon first access, provide the location of the Remote Console installation directory, then click **Start WebLogic Remote Console**.
+Then use the WebLogic Server domain configuration pages to create or edit WDT model files.
+For reference, see [WDT Model Files](https://oracle.github.io/weblogic-remote-console/userguide/providers/wdt-model/) in the Remote Console documentation.

+Use the Help (?) icon to the left of each field to access summary and detailed help for the field.
+Or, click the ? icon in the top right of the content pane to toggle the view of the reference information for all of the fields displayed on the page.

+The WDT model file that you configured will be reflected in the `Code View`.

 ### Code View
 Using an IDE-like layout, the `Code View` provides editor panes for editing the model, variables, and archive files,